JosephLai241/URS/README.md

 * Rising
 * Search

-***NOTE:*** All results are returned if you search for something within a Subreddit, so you will not be able to specify how many results to keep.
+***NOTE:*** All results are returned if you search for something within a Subreddit.
+You will not be able to specify how many results to keep.

-Once you configure the settings for the scrape, the program will save the results to either a . csv or . json file.
+Once you confirm the settings for the scrape, the program will save the results to either a `.csv` or `.json` file.

-The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY DATE.[FILE_FORMAT]"`
+The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY.[FILE_FORMAT]"`

-If you have searched for keywords in a Subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORDS' DATE.[FILE_FORMAT]"`
+If you searched for keywords, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORDS'.[FILE_FORMAT]"`

 ## Redditors